Trekking in Iran: The Best Trails & routes

 The Alborz (Alburz or Elborz) mountain range in the north of Iran has been extended from the border of Azerbaijan along the coast of Caspian Sea to the Aladagh Mountains of Khorasan.
 Many high peaks and spectacular waterfalls are located in the heart of Alborz mountain range.

-Trekking in the gorgeous mountain trails of Iran
+Trekking in Iran – Trekking in the gorgeous mountain trails of Iran

 Talysh Mountains (Talesh Mountains) are also located on the Alborz mountain range.
 Tourists who experience trekking in Talysh Mountains have the chance to get familiar with Talysh, Gilac, and Azeri-Turkish languages, their rich cultures, and sometimes their nomadic lifestyle.